Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

-We finish this section with a remark on the formulation of $\BW_{0}^{[0,1]}$. \begin{rem}[On formalisation] \rm A valid critical question is whether $\BW_{0}^{[0,1]}$ as in Definition \ref{konk} does really formalise an instance of the `Bolzano-Weierstrass theorem for countable sets'.
-As always, this kind of question is complicated and we therefore spend some time and effort on a detailed answer as follows.
+We finish this section with a remark on the formulation of $\BW_{0}^{[0,1]}$. \begin{rem}[On formalisation] \rm A valid critical question is whether $\BW_{0}^{[0,1]}$ does really formalise an instance of the `Bolzano-Weierstrass theorem for countable sets'.
+As always, this kind of question is complicated and we therefore spend some time and effort on a detailed answer.
+Recall that $\BW_{0}^{[0,1]}$ as in Definition~\ref{konk} states:

 First of all, $\BW_{0}^{[0,1]}$ states \emph{intuitively speaking} that the supremum exists for the set $F(A)=\{y\in [0,1] : (\exists x\in A)(F(x)=_{\R}y) \}$ for countable $A\subset [0,1]$ and $F:[0,1]\di [0,1]$.
 However, it is a common theme in RM that in weak systems certain sets or functions do not exist as mathematical objects, but only in a certain `virtual' or `comparative' sense (see e.g.\ \cite{simpson2}*{p.\ 392}) or represented by a formula (like open sets in e.g.\ \eqref{morg} above).
 Now, $\BW_{0}^{[0,1]}$ is equivalent to the following: